 A mere three years later saw the Second Italian War of Independence (in the months of April/June 1859, France and Sardinia versus Austria) and the Battle of Solferino from 21st to 24th June of that year.
 Stumbling into the battlefield strewn with thousands of dead and wounded abandoned by the retreating Austrians and ignored by the pursuing victors, came Swiss banker, Jean Henry Dunant.
 He was there to interview the French Emperor and commander, Napoleon III, and to promote an Algerian investment opportunity, but was poleaxed by what he saw.
 Morrah’s description of the battle’s aftermath is riveting, in particular Dunant’s defence of wounded Austrians being ill-treated.
 Dunant’s enraged cry siamo fratelli – we are all brothers – was destined to become the enduring watchword of the Red Cross.
 “Then the self-commissioned envoy of charity set to work to reduce the chaos to some sort of order.”
 His campaign, emanating from his native Geneva, resulted in the formation of the charitable committee of private citizens – citizens of Switzerland - now known as the International Committee of the Red Cross.
 This Committee is not the creature of any Government, hence in time of conflict its authority cannot be impugned by accusation of loyalty to any individual combatant country.
 So out of the drive and vigour of the remarkable Dunant came the establishment of the Red Cross in 1863, and the 1864 Geneva Convention establishing international humanitarian law.

 Writing in wartime1944 Morrah asserts that: “The central achievement of the Red Cross………was to give a new privileged status to the medical services attached to the armies, and to the auxiliaries that might form around them under the stress of war.
-Such services had of course existed almost as long as war itself.
+Such services had existed almost as long as war itself.
 But their only acknowledged purpose had been to increase the efficiency of the armies and navies.
 What the Red Cross did was to give the medical services a place and a mission apart from the particular forces to which they belonged.”

 In 1872 Henry Dunant saluted Florence Nightingale as the true pioneer of the Red Cross; and here Morrah interpolates: “The Red Cross is in fact something much larger than a code of rules regulating the position of the wounded and those who care for them; it stands for the conscience of non-military and non-political humanity.”
 Struggling a little to encompass the breadth of the remit of the Red Cross, Morrah instances “the service of the sick, the wounded, and the prisoners of the fighting forces;” and notes that the terrible extension of war had necessitated a great expansion of the activities of the Red Cross.
 He continues: “To-day every state with any pretension to belong to the society of civilized mankind subscribes to the body of international law by which the immunity of the Red Cross is guaranteed.”